 - Additional clear vanilla extract

 - In a large bowl, combine the cake mix, eggs and water; beat on low speed for 30 seconds.
 Beat on medium for 2 minutes.
 Pour 2-1/4 cups batter into each of two greased and floured 6-in. round baking pans (discard remaining batter).
-Bake at 350° for 30-35 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 30-35 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks to cool completely.

 - For frosting, in a large bowl, combine confectioners' sugar and meringue powder.
 In a large bowl of a heavy-duty stand mixer, combine the shortening, water and vanilla.
 Beat in sugar mixture (mixture will be stiff).